biocompibens/SME/README.md

 The sample_datasets folder contains sample 3D image stack with one or multiple channels.
 The larger datasets are in zipped format, which needs to be unzipped before running with the plugin.

+#Citation

+If you use the toolbox, please cite the paper using

+Shihavuddin, Asm; Basu, Sreetama & Rexhepaj, Elton et al. (2017 May 31), "Smooth 2D manifold extraction from 3D image stack.", Nature Communications 8, PMID 28561033, doi:10.1038/ncomms15554.